JJ/pull-request-checks-action/README.md

 ### When to use `pull_request` vs `pull_request_target`

 - **`pull_request`**: Use for basic checks where you don't need access to secrets or write permissions.
 Safer for public repositories as it runs with limited permissions when triggered by forks.
 - **`pull_request_target`**: Use when you need access to secrets or repository write permissions.
-Runs in the context of the target branch with full permissions, but requires more careful security consideration for public repositories.
+Runs in the context of the target branch with full permissions, but requires more careful security consideration for public re<positories.

+## Setting up pull request templates

 This would act on this [pull request template](.github/PULL_REQUEST_TEMPLATE.md):